Blueberry Muffin and Buttermilk Pancakes Cake

 The cake is like a good muffin or pancake should be.
 Light, soft, fluffy, and tender with just enough density to give it some heft and dimension, with a springiness to it that I loved.

-I used frozen blueberries because I’m cheap and don’t bake with fresh.
+Absolutely!
+I actually used frozen blueberries in this recipe because I’m cheap and don’t bake with fresh.
 I save those for eating and bake with frozen.